The LBJ Student Center’s refresh is nearing its end.

 The newly-opened entrance will lead to the second floor of the building, meaning students will no longer be required to take a detour to enter LBJ.

-LBJ Student Center Director Jack Rahmann said he is excited for students to see the new developments.
+LBJ Student Center Director Jack Rahman said he is excited for students to see the new developments.

-“We are very happy to announce that our new south entrance to the LBJ Student Center will be open for the first day of school,” Rahmann said.
+“We are very happy to announce that our new south entrance to the LBJ Student Center will be open for the first day of school,” Rahman said.